swcarpentry/managing-research-software-projects/_extras/design.md

         who are now responsible for a small to medium-sized software project (defined below)
     *   Program frequently, use version control, know what unit testing is (but may not actually have written many tests)
     *   No previous exposure to project management or software project management tools
+*   Projects
+    *   6×6: half a dozen people working for about six months
+    *   Both numbers may vary up and down, but:
+        *   Group is small enough to have lunch together (i.e., a single cohesive unit)
+        *   Timescale is short enough that personnel turnover probably isn't an issue
 *   Constraints
     *   One full day 09:00-17:00
-        *   06:30 teaching time
         *   1:00 for lunch
         *   0:30 total for two coffee breaks
+        *   So 6:30 teaching time
-    *   Learners use native installs on their own machines
+    *   Learners use native installs on their own machines plus web resources (e.g., GitHub)
     *   Must be familiar with:
         *   [the Unix shell][shell-lesson]
         *   [Make][make-lesson]
-        *   [version control][git-lesson] (enough to follow pull/edit/commit/push/PR instructions)
+        *   [Git][git-lesson] (enough to follow pull/edit/commit/push/PR instructions and use GitHub)
         *   [Python][python-lesson] (because we have to use some programming language for examples)
-*   Data
+*   Running Example
-    *   Start with a copy of a badly-organized software project
+    *   Start with a badly-organized software project
     *   Improve it in pieces throughout the course

 ## Stage 1 - Desired Results